ababa831/nnn_workbook/01/README.md

 - [13.
 Programming in CSS]

 ### Development of Web pages

 - [14.
 Web page planning and design]
 - [15.
 Development of diagnostic functions]
 - [16.
 Building diagnostic functions in HTML]
 - [17.
-Development of tweet functions]
+Development of a tweet function]